 Imagine you have several warehouses.
 Not all warehouses are the same - some may be located in areas with higher operating costs, others may require special storage conditions that incur additional costs.
 In such cases, it makes sense to calculate the cost of each item differently depending on the warehouse.
 SAP Business One allows you to do just that.

-SAP Business One allows you to select the checkbox "Manage item costs per warehouse" if you want the warehouse valuation method to be applied separately for each warehouse.
-If you check this option, for example, the moving average price calculated for each individual warehouse and not for all warehouses together.
+With SAP Business One, you can tick the "Manage item costs per warehouse" checkbox if you want the warehouse valuation method to be applied separately for each warehouse.
+If you activate this option, the moving average price calculated for each individual warehouse and not for all warehouses together.
 This allows for more accurate cost control and can help you make more efficient decisions.

 But how does this work in practice?
 Let's say you have an item that is stored in two different warehouses.
 In warehouse A, the operating costs are higher than in warehouse B. If you have a goods receipt in warehouse A, you can include the higher cost in the item cost.
 If the same item arrives later in warehouse B, you can adjust the item costs according to the lower operating costs of warehouse B. In this way, the item costs in SAP Business One reflect the actual costs of each warehouse.